Constraints on Dark Matter Models from Supermassive Black Hole Evolution

-In Fig.~\ref{fig:single_growth} we show the average evolution of an SMBH in a DM halo whose mass today is $M_{\rm v} = 10^{13} M_\odot$.
+In Fig.~\ref{fig:single_growth} we show the average evolution of an SMBH in a DM halo whose mass today is $M = 10^{13} M_\odot$.
 The blue curves show a heavy seed case, with the same values as for Fig.~\ref{fig:scalings}, and the orange curves are for a light seed case where we have taken $\log_{10}(m_{\rm seed}/M_{\odot}) = 2.5$, $\log_{10}(M_{\rm seed}/M_{\odot}) = 4.5$ and $p_{\rm BH}=1$.
 The solid, dashed and dotted curves correspond, respectively, to CDM, FDM with $m_{\rm FDM}=10^{-19}\,{\rm eV}$ and FDM with $m_{\rm FDM}=10^{-21}\,{\rm eV}$.
 We see that the growth curves are similar at low redshifts and that the heavy seed case grows steadily from $z = 12$, whereas in the CDM model, the light seed case shows more rapid growth at the beginning.
-The reason is that a large number of light halos are simultaneously trapped in a collapsing overdensity that becomes a heavy halo.\footnote{Since we treat the mergers as instantaneous, all the seeds in the small halos are combined in a bigger galaxy and SMBH.
-In a more realistic model, this process will take time, and not all the SMBHs in the proto-galaxies may combine into a big central SMBH.
+The reason is that a large number of light halos are simultaneously trapped in a collapsing overdensity that becomes a heavy halo.\footnote{We treat the mergers as instantaneous.
+In a more realistic model, this process will take time.
 We plan to explore this further in future work.} When looking at the dashed and dotted curves, we see that the FDM model leads to a slower SMBH growth at high-$z$ than the CDM model, but that the predictions for low-$z$ are very similar.
 The light-seed case is more sensitive to the DM model since it relies more on the merging of light halos for the build-up of the seeds.
 If lighter FDM masses are considered, the same problem affects the heavy-seed case, as shown by the dotted curve.